Volunteering as a Support Visitor for Ostomy Patients

 Jul 21, 2015 11:25 pm

 Hi Rosiesmom - Glad to hear you are doing well.
 I would advise that you join your local UOAA support group and go through the visitor training program before calling on patients in the hospital.
-2 reasons: 1) You receive beneficial training as well as an ID card, and are covered by UOAA's insurance as a volunteer.
-2) In my past life I was a hospital social worker and can remember how difficult it was to get the surgeon to even OK a social work visit, they can be so territorial (as can hospitals since they are always worried about being sued).
-Hopefully the WOCN at your local hospital is tied in with the UOAA support group in Miami and can get you certified as a visitor.
+Two reasons: 1) You receive beneficial training as well as an ID card, and are covered by UOAA's insurance as a volunteer.
+2) In my past life, I was a hospital social worker and can remember how difficult it was to get the surgeon to even OK a social work visit; they can be so territorial (as can hospitals since they are always worried about being sued).
+Hopefully, the WOCN at your local hospital is tied in with the UOAA support group in Miami and can get you certified as a visitor.
 Your heart is in the right place!
 Pinky :)

 LadyHope